DBasu1010110/DBasu1010110/Dashboards/ReadMe.txt

   > Prcie, Revenue and Player Sentiments
 3. Weather patterns
 4. UFO sightings

+I have added screenshots of each for quick viewing.
+The dashboards (.pbix) files can be downloaded from the **Collection** folder.

 Note: As is evident, I like the dark theme on Power BI.